 Whenever we feel fearful of something, are tense or worried, this is anxiety.
 Usually, we feel anxious about something that’s about to happen or something that we think could happen in the future.
 Sometimes we feel anxious about past events, for example, ruminating on conversations or events and worrying that we did/said the wrong thing.

 While unpleasant, anxiety is actually a very normal and human response to threat and its aim is to keep us safe.
 When we evolved, our brains developed a mechanism to release certain hormones (like cortisol and adrenaline) when it feels under threat.
 These hormones help us be more alert and make our blood rush to where it's needed the most.

-We often can’t run away or fight with these threats either, so the hormones continue to course through our bodies.
+We often can’t run away from these threats either, so the hormones continue to course through our bodies.
 Sometimes we don’t even need a trigger to feel this way.
-For some, anxiety builds up to such a point that we create our own triggers in our minds or we feel a constant hum of anxiety.
+For some, anxiety builds up to such a point that we feel a constant hum of anxiety.

 This is when anxiety can become a mental health concern - when it’s impacting daily life and stopping you from doing the things you want.
 If your symptoms meet specific criteria, you may be diagnosed with an anxiety disorder.
 If you’re worried about this, be sure to visit your doctor to learn more.

 Coaching for anxiety

 Here, life coach Donna Pereira discusses anxiety and how coaching can help.